 Getting Certified

 Many employers prefer applicants who are certified by a recognized professional association, such as the American Medical Technologists (AMT).
 Choosing a certifying body is just as important as choosing a school or program.
-When you choose a certification that is rigorous and practical, you are showing employers and patients that they can trust your skills and knowledge.
+When you pick a tough and practical certification, you show employers and patients that they can trust your skills and knowledge.

-Certification with AMT requires that all applicants comply with certain eligibility requirements, or routes.
+AMT certification requires that all applicants comply with certain requirements, or routes.
 Those who meet the requirements have an excellent chance of passing the certification exam.
-AMT certification is a national certification and is not limited to specific states.
-If you are interested in becoming certified through AMT as an MT, visit our Molecular Diagnostics Technologist page to determine if you are eligible.
+AMT offers national certification not limited to specific states.
+Visit our Molecular Diagnostics Technologist page to see if you are eligible for certification.

 MDT Career Advancement Options